Girv98/asca-rust/doc/doc.md

 ⟨...VC⟩ > [+stress] / _%#       (A penult syllable ending with a consonant becomes stressed)
 % > [+stress] / _ %:[-str]%#    (If the penult is unstressed, the antepenult becomes stressed)

-(Like the previous Latin stress example, rules 2 and 3 can be condensed) (But slightly differently)
+(Like the previous Latin stress example, rules 2 and 3 can be condensed, but slightly differently)

 ⟨...V[+long]⟩, ⟨...VC⟩ > [+stress] / _%#
 ```